percona/xtradb-cluster-tutorial/instructions/02-Essential Topics.rst

 Reading and Writing to the Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is recommended that you run ``myq_status -t 1 wsrep`` on each node in a terminal window (or windows) that you can easy glance at.
+It is recommended that you run ``myq_status wsrep`` on each node in a terminal window (or windows) that you can easy glance at.
 This will show you the status of the cluster at a glance.

 Pick a node (any node) and create a new table in the ``test`` schema::